NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

 in the terminal.

-Alternatives (e.g. ``g++``) to the default Clang shipped with MacOS can also be installed via ``brew``.
+Alternatives (e.g. ``g++``) to the default Clang shipped with macOS can also be installed via ``brew``.
 However, ``CMake`` is not always able to detect these compilers and will still use Clang.
-This also applies to the optional ``OpenMP`` library that allows ``FastChem`` to be run in parallel.
-The Clang compiler does not directly support the library, even if it has been installed via ``brew``.
+For ``OpenMP`` support, installing ``libomp`` via ``brew install libomp`` is sufficient — no alternative compiler is needed.

-If the Python interface of ``FastChem`` is used, a corresponding Python 3 installation is also required.
-By default, MacOS ships only with an outdated Python 2 version that cannot be used for ``FastChem``.
-A more up-to-date version can also be installed by, for example, ``brew``.
+If the Python interface of ``FastChem`` is used, a Python 3 installation is also required.
+By default, macOS ships only with an outdated Python 2 version that cannot be used with ``FastChem``.
+A more up-to-date version can also be installed via, for example, ``brew``.
-However, one has to make sure that the ``python3`` executable and things like ``pip3`` (to install other required Python modules) actually link to that version.
-An alternative way to install and manage different versions of Python without interference from MacOS’ internal Python version is ``pyenv``, which can be found under https://github.com/pyenv/pyenv.
+However, one has to make sure that the ``python3`` executable and ``pip3`` (to install other required Python modules) actually point to that version.
+An alternative way to install and manage different versions of Python without interference from macOS’ internal Python version is ``pyenv``, which can be found at https://github.com/pyenv/pyenv.

 Notes on Windows
 ^^^^^^^^^^^^^^^^

-While in theory ``FastChem`` could be run on Windows if meeting all the prerequisites, we have never tested the compilation and execution of ``FastChem`` on such a system.
-In principle, this should be possible under a virtual Linux environment, such as ``cygwin``, or with the Windows Subsystem for Linux (WSL) shipped with the newer versions of Windows 10.
-However, due to the lack of a Windows system, we are unable to test this and, therefore, officially at least we cannot support ``FastChem`` running on Windows.
+While in theory ``FastChem`` could be run on Windows provided all the prerequisites are met, we have never tested its compilation and execution on such a system.
+In principle, this should be possible under a virtual Linux environment, such as ``cygwin``, or with the Windows Subsystem for Linux (WSL) shipped with newer versions of Windows 10.
+However, due to the lack of a Windows system, we are unable to test this and, therefore, cannot officially support ``FastChem`` on Windows.

 .. _sec:install_python: